Exodus (band): Formation and early years (1979–1984)

 Gary Holt has been the guitarist of Exodus since 1981, and is the only member to have performed on all of the band's albums.

 Exodus was formed in 1979 by guitarists Kirk Hammett and Tim Agnello, drummer and vocalist Tom Hunting, and vocalist Keith Stewart, while they attended high school together.
 The band added bass guitarist Carlton Melson in 1980, and the quintet began making a name for themselves playing backyard parties and various school functions.
-They played mostly cover songs in the vein of 1970s hard rock and the new wave of British heavy metal (NWOBHM) acts but also developed some of their own original songs.
+They played mostly cover songs in the vein of 1970s hard rock and the new wave of British heavy metal (NWOBHM) acts but had also developed some of their own original songs.
 Stewart soon left the band and Hunting became the band's sole vocalist for some time.
 Melson was replaced in 1981 by bass guitarist Jeff Andrews.
 Agnello would also leave the group which left Exodus to perform as a power trio until a replacement guitarist was found in Hammett's friend and Exodus roadie Gary Holt.

 Hammett had befriended Paul Baloff over their shared admiration for punk rock and 1970s heavy metal music, and he was soon brought into the fold as the band's lead vocalist.
 The band's music began to incorporate elements of hardcore punk into their NWOBHM roots, and Exodus was considered by many as a pioneer of the Bay Area thrash metal scene.
 The quintet recorded a three-track demo tape in 1982 consisting of the songs "Whipping Queen", "Death and Domination" and "Warlord", a release which would be Hammett's only recording with Exodus until 2014.
 This demo was widely circulated in the underground tape trading community, and has been cited as an influence or inspiration by some of Exodus' peers on the thrash metal circuit, with the members of Metallica, Slayer and Anthrax reportedly having received copies of the demo via tape trading before recording their respective debut albums.